 When it comes to diagnosing back pain, there’s sometimes no easy answer.
 Some pain is directly caused by a specific injury, some pain is the result of gradual wear and tear over the course of many years, and sometimes you just wake up one morning and realize, “Hey, something hurts.”

 Mid-Tennessee Bone and Joint is proud to have three expert physicians on staff treating a wide variety of issues that can cause back pain – Dr. Doug Wilburn, Dr. Freddie Wade, and Dr. Erion Qamirani.
 Together, they have over fifty years of experience in spinal surgery and treatments.
 For any type of back pain that may affect you, we have the doctors to help.

 Our physicians generally maintain a conservative approach to surgery, especially concerning matters of the spine and back.
-Our most frequent non-operational approach to back pain is exercise and physical therapy.
+Our most frequent non-operational approach to back pain is exercise and physical therapy, developed from a great physical therapy center.
 A walking program can also provide some pain relief, usually combined with some type of anti-inflammatory medication or muscle relaxers.
 Other options include epidural shots or nerve block injections.
 Your doctor will review your personal medical history and your symptoms to determine which of these methods is best for you and your particular situation.

 The unfortunate truth is that most adults will experience low back or neck pain in their lifetime.
 In the majority of cases, the pain is self-limiting and resolves with conservative treatment.
 In some cases, surgery is the best bet for gaining pain relief or increased mobility.
 Some conditions that produce a pinched nerve or a narrowing of the spinal canal may require surgery.
 Our surgeons routinely employ a variety of procedures, including decompression, fusion, and disc replacement.